Jacobventer/Smart_solar_automated_dashboard_pipeline/README.md

 ## License

-This project is for academic purposes only as part of the Data Science degree at IU International Univercity of Applied Science
+This project is for academic purposes only as part of the Data Science degree at IU International University of Applied Science